 What And Why

-The museum’s long-term goal is to have working models of all computers and peripherals produced by Hewlett-Packard during the company’s first 25 years in the industry (1966 to 1991).
-The museum also contains some interesting examples of HP computer technology from the post-1991 period.
-The museum does not include any HP instruments.
+The museum’s original long-term goal was to have working models of all computers and peripherals produced by Hewlett-Packard during the company’s first 25 years in the industry (1966 to 1991).
+The museum also contained some interesting examples of HP computer technology from the post-1991 period.
+The collection does not include any HP instruments.

 The Museum Web Site:

-The museum’s web site is continuously updated as more material is added.
-All photographs and original text are copyright Wordsong Communications Pty.
-Ltd. We have reserved copyright on our photographs primarily to prevent possible misrepresentations in the “internet world”.
+The museum’s web site is maintained by the Hewlett Packard Company Archives as a resource for those interested in HP's early years in computing.
+We have reserved copyright on our photographs primarily to prevent possible misrepresentations in the “internet world”.
 The web has a very active market for second hand computers, and we would hate to see our pictures used to misrepresent an auction, for example.
 In most cases, we are happy to approve the use of our photographs.
 Please contact us first.
 If you spot an inaccuracy in our content or have any suggestions on how we might improve our site, please contact us.

 Web Site Statistics:

-The web site consists of: 5500 manuals and documents, 3300 photos, 970 hardware items and 400 downloadable software titles.
-In 2012, we averaged just over 11,000 unique visitors per month, generating just under 200,000 hits per month.
-In each of the last three months of the year, we had over 12,000 unique visitors.
-By country (in descending order), the biggest users of the web site are: USA, South Korea, China, Germany, France, Russia and Italy.
-About 60 percent of our visitors come to us from bookmarks on their browsers, 7 percent come via links from other sites and 33 percent find us through web searches.
+The web site consists of: 7000 manuals and documents, 4200 photos, 1050 hardware items and 500 downloadable software titles.
+In 2015, we averaged just over 14,000 unique visitors per month, generating just over 300,000 hits per month.
+By country (in descending order), the biggest users of the web site are: USA, China, France, Italy, Ukraine, Russia and South Korea.
+About 75 percent of our visitors come to us from bookmarks on their browsers, 5 percent come via links from other sites and 20 percent find us through web searches.
 We welcome any help we can get in developing our site.